 Paragraph B12 and paragraph B13 of Appendix B both describe how future events should be taken into account.
 We understand the principle underlying the ED to be as follows: Future events should not be considered in the recognition of liabilities but they should be considered in their measurement.
 Assuming that our understanding is correct we would prefer this principle to be explicitly stated in the standard on liability measurement.
-We would welcome the fundamental discussion of this principle in the IASB's current conceptual framework project.
+Additionally, we would welcome a fundamental discussion of this principle in the IASB's current conceptual framework project.

-In our view the last sentence of paragraph B13 refers to the recognition of a liability.
-We do not understand why the IASB mentions this sentence in the measurement section.
+In this context the last sentence of paragraph B13 with the example 'change in legislation' confuses us.
+The term 'change' implies to us that it is a question of measurement.
+We do not understand why the IASB mentions 'create new obligations' in this sentence.
 We encourage the IASB to clarify this paragraph.